List of Red Digital Cinema cameras: Panavision

-Red has also made custom cameras for a few filmmakers, including Michael Bay's "Bayhem" Helium 8K and David Fincher’s Red Xenomorph.
+Red has also made custom cameras for a few filmmakers, including Michael Bay's "Bayhem" Helium 8K and Komodo 6K, as well as David Fincher’s Xenomorph.
+A remote camera head for tight spaces that just contains the sensor block, similar to a system that Sony developed, was also produced for an unmentioned customer.

 Nikon and Red

 The Nikon ZR is a full-frame digital cinema camera announced by Nikon on 10 September 2025.
 It is the company’s first model co-developed with RED Digital Cinema, following Nikon’s acquisition of RED in 2024.
 The ZR is part of Nikon’s new Z-Cinema series and was released in late October 2025.

-It can use all of the Nikon Z-mount lenses.
+A wide variety of lens can be used: